prebid/prebid.github.io/dev-docs/modules/jwplayerRtdProvider.md

 `gulp build --modules=jwplayerRtdProvider`

-2) Publishers must register JW Player as a Real Time Data provider by using `setConfig` to load a Prebid Config containing a `realTimeData.dataProviders` object:
+2) Publishers must register JW Player as a Real Time Data provider by using `setConfig` to load a Prebid Config containing a `realTimeData.dataProviders` array:

 ```javascript
 const jwplayerRtdProvider = {